SimoneRomeo/Peer-graded/README.md

-#The title of the project is Guessing Game
+# The title of the project is Guessing Game
 The date and time at which make was run:
-Sat Apr  9 01:01:15 AM UTC 2022
+Sat Apr  9 01:13:44 AM UTC 2022
 The number of lines of code in guessinggame.sh is:
 36